siloankaj/laravel-micro-service-arch/Gateway/README.md

-This serves as API gateway for ShipAfrika microservice based architecture.
+This serves as API gateway for Lumen microservice based architecture.